smaknomercy/basics-of-computer-algorithms/README.md

-# basics-of-computer-algorithms
+# Main branch with general information

-My repository to course "Basics of computer algorithms"
+### Yaroslav's Smakorovskyi repository to course "Basics of computer algorithms"